Andy Blunden August 2018

 See my 2011 book “Concepts.
 A Critical Approach” for a comprehensive treatment of concepts.

-See my 2014 article “Matter and Consciousness” where this question is dealt with at length.
+My articles “Matter and Consciousness” and “Agency” deal with this question at length.

 See my 2017 article on “Hegel’s Theory of Action” which explores the problem of Free Will on a wider scope than individual autonomy and my recent article: Spinoza in the history of Cultural Psychology and Activity Theory.